mrcavalcanti/mosaicoo/docs/sources/developers/cla.md

 ## 7. Should You wish to submit work that is not Your original creation,

-You may submit it to Grafana Labs separately from any Contribution, identifying the complete details of its source and of any license or other restriction (including, but not limited to, related patents, trademarks, and license agreements) of which
+You may submit it to Mosaicoo Labs separately from any Contribution, identifying the complete details of its source and of any license or other restriction (including, but not limited to, related patents, trademarks, and license agreements) of which